 - a.
-The search of a student will be based upon "reasonable suspicion" that the student has in his/her possession illegal material prohibited by school rules or detrimental material to the maintenance of an educational environment.
+A school official can legally search a student, or their possessions on school property, or at a school-related event, if there is reasonable suspicion that the student has violated or is in violation of either the law or rules of the school.
+This law also applies to a student's car on school property or at a school-related event.
+The storage of contraband (e.g., weapons, narcotics, alcohol, and stolen property) in school lockers is not permissible.
+Lockers are the property of the school and are provided only for use consistent with legitimate school functions.
+The search of a student will be based upon "reasonable suspicion" that the student has in their possession illegal material prohibited by school rules or detrimental material to the maintenance of an educational environment.
 This search may also extend to a student's vehicle while parked on school grounds or off campus when the student is using their personal vehicle for school related purposes (i.e. transportation to co-op placement). - b.
 Note: Procedures are listed under Controlled Substances/ Weapons/Assault Education Reform Act 1993 of this handbook. - c.
 In partnership with Fitchburg/Westminster Police Department random use of drug sniffing canines may be utilized on school grounds.